City-of-Helsinki/palvelutarjotin/README.md

           ```
 6. (Optional) To use the SMS notification functionality, you have to acquire the API_KEY from
     [Notification Service API](https://github.com/City-of-Helsinki/notification-service-api) and
-    then add these lines to your local `.env` / `.docker -compose.env.yaml`:
+    then add these lines to your local `.env`:

     ```python
     NOTIFICATION_SERVICE_API_TOKEN=your_api_key